Tomislav-Mi/exploring-react-packages/README.md

 - `Link` component from react-router-dom.
 The `Link` component allows us to add links that, when clicked, prevent React to make a new HTML request.
 With `<Link to='/welcome'>Click this link!</Link>`, we will stay on the initial HTML, but it will look like we landed on a new page.
 - `NavLink`.
 The same like Link, but allows you to use `activeClassName`.
 This will enable you to link it to a CSS class you have defined to mark the active navbar item.
 - Dynamic Routes with Params.
 Extract route params with the custom react-router hook `useParams`.
 This will return an object that will have key-value pairs where the keys are dynamic segments leading to that page.
 	- `Switch`.
 The `Switch` component, wrapped around your route components, makes sure that only one of your route components is active.
-It goes through your components and it stops, it switsches itself off, at the route whose path is matched first.
-The additionally `exact` prop will match the exact path, i. e. the full path of a component.
+The switch goes through your components and it stops, it switsches itself off, at the route whose path is matched first, and that one is then rendered.
+The additionally `exact` prop will match the exact path, i. e. the full path of a component.[^4]
 ```javascript
 function App() {
   return (